Lisa Darr

 Actress

-Lisa Darr Grabemann (born April 21, 1963) is an American actress with a long-running career across television and film.
-Darr has worked steadily from the early 1990s through the 2010s, appearing in recurring television roles and supporting parts in independent and studio films.
+Lisa Darr Grabemann (born April 21, 1963) is an American actress with a sustained career across network television and feature films from the early 1990s through the 2010s.
+Darr is known for a mix of recurring television roles and guest appearances as well as supporting film work that includes roles in the Oscar-winning Gods and Monsters and the comedy This Is 40.

 Early Life and Background